isabella232/azureml-previews/previews/automl-dnn-nlp/README.md

 * Named Entity Recognition (NER)
   * There are multiple possible tags for tokens in sequences.
 The task is to predict the tags for all the tokens for each sequence.

+## What's different from AutoML `classification` scenario

+### More focused on text datasets

+Existing AutoML `classification` scenario is a general task that encompasses all classification datasets – text, non-text (like numerical and/or categorical), mixed (some columns are text and others aren’t); whereas the new `text-classification` scenario focuses more on handling text datasets.

+When used for text data specifically, the new `text-classification` scenario would leverage an end-to-end deep learning model (which we’re continuously working towards improving) for the task; whereas the existing AutoML `classification` scenario may leverage BERT as a featurizer (for certain datasets where it realizes that BERT would outperform more classical text featurizers), in combination with other learners for classification.

+### Why it's better on text datasets

+Previously AutoML's support for text data in regression, classification and forecasting tasks are only featurization.
+It applies various featurizations to text data, such as tf-idf, LSTM or BERT, and transform text data into high-dimentional vectors.
+Here the featurizers are **fixed**, which means no matter what your dataset is and task is, the same piece of text will always create the same vector.
+These vectors are then merged with other data and model training is done with this fixed, merged tabular dataset.

+For AutoML DNN NLP, we use the BERT that is **no longer fixed**.
+We boost BERT's performance on your specific dataset and task with end-to-end deep learning, which we call finetuning.
+With our new offering, BERT will update its weighted to adjust to your dataset and task.
+After finetuning, the same piece of text can be transformed into different vectors.
+The vectors will store more dataset and task related information.
+This will in general give you a clear improvement for the model's ability to deal with text data, and do your task with higher quality.

 ## Installation and set up

 * Azure subscription.
 If you don't have an Azure subscription, , sign up to try the [free or paid version of Azure Machine Learning](https://azure.microsoft.com/free/) today.